 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to the extent considered necessary, other than for those comments repeated in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+Corrective actions have been taken to address findings and recommendations in the preceding annual financial report except as noted below under the heading Prior Year Findings and Recommendations.